glouw/openempire/README.md

 To play Open Empires you must legally own the original boxed-set version of Age of Empires II and The Conquerors, preferably the Gold Edition.

-Age of Empires II and The Conquerors are copyrighted (1999-2000) by Ensemble Studios and Microsoft.
+Age of Empires II and The Conquerors are copyright (©) by Microsoft Corporation and Ensemble Studios.
-All rights are reserved, as are trademarks of their respective owners.
+Open Empires was created under Microsoft's ["Game Content Usage Rules"](https://www.xbox.com/en-us/developers/rules) using assets from Age of Empires II and The Conquerors, and it is not endorsed by or affiliated with Microsoft.

 ## Dependencies